RaspberryPiFoundation/python-curriculum/en-GB/iss/index.md

 ---
 title: Where is the Space Station?
-description: Call a web service to get data on the location of the ISS.
+description: Plot the exact location of the ISS.
 notes: "ISS - notes.md"
 layout: project
 new: true